Former legislator Micah Neal pleads guilty to taking kickbacks from government grants.

 Person C also was a friend of Senator A and Person B.

-In 2013, Senator A advised NEAL that if NEAL, as an Arkansas Representative, authorized and directed GIF money to Entity A, then Person A would pay NEAL a portion of the money in exchange for NEAL's official action.Neal said, for example, that he received $20,000 in cash from the senator in returning for joining in distribution of $400,000 to Entity A. A similar procedure was outlined for Entity B to receive $200,000.
+In 2013, Senator A advised NEAL that if NEAL, as an Arkansas Representative, authorized and directed GIF money to Entity A, then Person A would pay NEAL a portion of the money in exchange for NEAL's official action.Neal said, for example, that he received $20,000 in cash from the senator in return for joining in distribution of $400,000 to Entity A. A similar procedure was outlined for Entity B to receive $200,000.
 In that case, Entity B sent $65,000 to Person C's company.
 Person C paid Neal $18,000 in cash, his plea agreement says.
 The agreement continues:

 The preceding summary is made for the purpose of providing the Court with a factual basis for EAL' s guilty plea.
 The facts set forth in this summary are supported by witness statements, emails, bank records, and other documentary evidence.
 The preceding